 Have a great antique (or several) and want to put it up for sale?
-Here is where to sell your antiques online.
+Here is where to sell your antiques for free.

 Well, the truth is, there are a lot of places where you can put your antiques up for sale.
 To help you get started, we’ve compiled this list of websites where you can sell your antiques online.

 Download these apps to make extra cash in your spare time.
 Get paid to complete surveys or take photos around your city.

 - Average survey payout is $.50 – $3.00

 - Trustpilot rating of 4.5/5 from more than 30k+ reviews

 - Take photos of places in your city and get paid

 A long-time favorite for antiques and more, eBay has been helping individuals sell online for multiple decades.

 This online auction site is the perfect place to run an auction for your antique items or ask for a flat selling price.
 With affordable fees and ease of listing, it’s easy to post items for sale and collect payments.